toggenation/iterator-training/README.md

 This is a list of Iterator code examples based on samples shared in the [Youtube PHP Iterators Talk by Jake Smith]([https://](https://youtu.be/t7KLwA52K7Y))

+I used a CakePHP Project under /var/www/wms to do the Directory Iterator Examples

 * [Caching Iterator](src/CachingIter.php)
 * [Callback Iterator](src/CallbackIter.php)